 AS Topics A2 Topics Personal Investigation Topic Pupils complete units of work building on the creative experiences acquired at IGCSE.
+Pupils complete one component which is an integrated study of practical and written work.
 Possible areas of study could include Fine Art, Graphic Communication, Students investigate a theme, idea, concept or process that is personal to them.
 Three-dimensional Design or Textile & Fashion.
 There are two parts to the investigation: practical work and written analysis of 1000-1500 words.
 Students determine their own project investigation with guidance and feedback from the teacher.
 Gallery visits are essential for this component.